Get Telephone Counseling When And Where You Need It

 Asking your friends and family members for a recommendation can help as well.
 Some people want their therapy to be private, and there's nothing wrong with that, but if your friends or family members will open up about what therapist they see, then you can get a good recommendation.
 If not, then we recommend a doctor.

-Also, public health clinics are a good recommendation if you don't have much money.
+Also, public health clinics are a good recommendation if you are concerned about costs.